You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look

 You can track the status of all your applications via UCAS Hub.

-Once we've received your application, we’ll send you an email with your login details for the AUB Applicant Portal.
+Once we've received your application, we’ll email you with your login details for the AUB Applicant Portal.

 You can use this to monitor the progress of your application to AUB.
 We might contact you for more information, so keep checking your inbox for messages.